qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterconversion.rst

   Default: *0*

 ``Generate a RGBA file`` [boolean]
-  Sets whether output file should be of RGBA type.
+  Sets whether the output file should be of RGBA type.

   Default: *False*